Transitional period of Sri Lanka: Dambadeniya period (1232–1341)

+Jaffna Kingdom (1215–1624)

 The Jaffna kingdom came into existence after the invasion of Magha, who is said to have been from Kalinga, in South India.
 It was a tribute-paying feudatory region of the Pandyan Empire in modern South India in 1250, but it later became independent with the fragmentation of the Pandyan control.
 For a brief period, in the early and middle 14th century, it was an ascendant power in the island of Sri Lanka when all regional kingdoms accepted subordination.
 However, the Jaffna kingdom came under the rule of the south on one occasion; in 1450, following the conquest by Parâkramabâhu VI's adopted son, Prince Sapumal.
 He ruled the North from 1450 to 1467.
 It was freed of Kotte control in 1467.
 Its subsequent rulers directed their energies towards consolidating its economic potential by maximising revenue from pearls and elephant exports and land revenue.
 It was less feudal than most of other regional kingdoms in the island of the same period.
 During this period, important local Tamil literature was produced and Hindu temples were built, including an academy for language advancement.